Vitamin D and hair loss

 Eat Foods that Contain Vitamin D

-Vitamin D3 supplements like Nina Ross Vitamin D3 Soft Gels are incredibly useful for boosting your Vitamin D blood levels for hair regrowth.
+Vitamin D3 supplements like Nina Ross Vitamin D3 is incredibly useful for boosting your Vitamin D blood levels for hair regrowth.
 You can increase your Vitamin D levels naturally by consuming food and beverages that are high in vitamin D. Foods that provide vitamin D include:

 - Fish, including salmon, tuna, mackerel perch, rainbow trout